 - The growing trend of short nature breaks.

-Michaela, you are the President of the Austrian Hotelier Association and operate the most sustainable hotel in Vienna.
+Michaela, you are the former President of the Austrian Hotelier Association and operate the most sustainable hotel in Vienna.
 You have received numerous awards, including the Austrian Climate Protection Prize and the Environmental Prize of the City of Vienna.
 What made you decide to operate your hotel sustainably?

 To be entirely honest, there was no way around for me to build a house that generates as much energy as possible.
 Energy costs are a real factor in the hotel industry in Austria.
 But it has also to do with the expectations of our guests, our enjoyment of innovation – and wanting to make use of the latest developments, which is especially exciting.